freenet/freenet-core/docs/src/architecture/transport.md

 ### Serialization

 - Try to avoid unnecessary copies of data, especially for large messages.
-- Ensure serialization format is robust against untrusted data.
+- Ensure serialization format is robust against untrustedf data.
 - Note that there will be nested layers of serialization, both internal to FrTP and by the FrTP user.